Olin Business School

 Olin is a welcoming community that allows for a deeper level of interaction, participation and program customization.
 Students can rely on support from faculty, staff and their peers while feeling accomplished in the rigorous course work.

 Center for Experiential Learning

 The Center for Experiential Learning (CEL) is an educational center at Olin Business School.
 The CEL facilitates real-world experiential learning opportunities for students via live consulting engagements.
-Each year, the CEL oversees 100+ student-driven projects with more than 500 Washington University students under the auspices of dozens of expert advisers and faculty.
-The CEL’s partners include startups, nonprofits, multinational enterprises, and NGOs in St. Louis, across the country and around the globe.
+Each year, the CEL oversees 120+ student-driven projects with more than 550 Washington University students under the auspices of dozens of expert advisers and faculty.
+The CEL’s partners include startups, nonprofits, multinational enterprises, and NGOs in St. Louis, across the country, and around the globe.
 Visit the Center for Experiential Learning website for more information.

 Weston Career Center

-To provide students with personalized career planning and job search services, Olin Business School operates its own career center in Knight and Bauer Halls.
-The Weston Career Center (WCC) delivers a variety of career management programs and services to Olin undergraduate and graduate students.
+To provide students with personalized career planning and exploration as well as job search services, Olin Business School operates its own career center in Knight and Bauer Halls.
+The Weston Career Center (WCC) delivers a variety of career management programs and services to Olin undergraduate and graduate students and alumni.
 Each student works one-on-one with a dedicated career coach throughout their time at Olin.
 In addition, students have access to industry specialists who provide insight and direction on specific industries.
-Other WCC career support includes workshops and professional development seminars, company information sessions, mock interviews, self-assessments, written and spoken communication coaching, résumé and cover letter writing and networking — in other words, all of the tools needed for an effective job search.
+Other WCC career support includes workshops and professional development seminars, company information sessions, mock interviews, self-assessments, written and spoken communication coaching, résumé and cover letter writing, and networking — in other words, all of the tools needed for an effective job search.